A BIG thank you to Lexington Law for sponsoring today’s post.

 Did you know that your credit score is actually three different credit scores?
 Each major credit bureau (Experian, TransUnion, and Equifax) create their own credit report for you and these reports may differ.

-Your credit score is determined by many factors including how much credit you have, on-time payments, missed payments, bad debt, and any current or previous bankruptcies.
+Your credit score is determined by many factors.
+These factors can include how much credit you have, on-time payments, missed payments, bad debt, and any current or previous bankruptcies.
 Companies and lenders that report your credit may or may not report to all three credit bureaus.
 That’s why your three credit reports are not always the same.

 It’s important to remember that just one negative item on your credit report can lower your score by as much as 110 points.
 That means just one negative item on your credit report could be enough to keep you from getting that new loan you want!